-Today, we believe that a majority of the CEA equipment and supplies we sell to our customers is ultimately purchased by participants in the cannabis industry.
+Today, we believe that a majority of the CEA equipment and supplies we sell to our customers is ultimately purchased by participants in the cannabis industry, though we do not sell to participants in the cannabis industry directly.
 The North American cannabis industry is massive and growing rapidly, driven largely by state-level legalization efforts in the U.S. and federal-level legalization in Canada.
 The current and expected growth in the size of the cannabis market has and will continue to have a very significant, positive impact on our business.

 The following map illustrates the state-level progression of cannabis legalization in the U.S., differentiating states that have fully legalized cannabis for medical and adult-use purposes and states that have partially legalized cannabis for medical purposes only.
 Importantly, though Canada and several U.S. states have taken significant steps towards cannabis legalization, we believe the North American legal cannabis market is still in the nascent stages of realizing its growth potential.
-As of June 30, 2020, only 11 U.S. states and the District of Columbia had legalized cannabis for adult-use.
+As of the date of this prospectus, only 15 U.S. states and the District of Columbia had legalized cannabis for adult-use.
 The aggregate population of those states is only around one third of the total U.S. population.
 Furthermore, in U.S. states that have passed cannabis laws, many such laws remain restrictive to consumer access.
 As an example, we believe significant suppressed demand would be unlocked in Texas, should the state adopt a medical cannabis law that more closely resembles that of their neighboring state, Oklahoma, where we have seen significant growth since cannabis was legalized for medical use in 2018.
 In Canada, the governments of every province and territory have enacted laws allowing for the distribution and sale of cannabis for adult-use purposes; however the market remains in early stages of market development.